German finance minister says Europe needs to limit refugee influx

 More than half a million migrants have entered the European Union this year.
 Some are eligible to claim asylum, for example those fleeing Syria's civil war.
 Others, notably from the western Balkans, are generally considered economic migrants who must return home.

-On Germany, which is the favoured destination for many migrants, Schaeuble said: "We can't manage this task at a national level any more."
+On Germany, which is the favored destination for many migrants, Schaeuble said: "We can't manage this task at a national level any more."

 (Reporting by Michelle Martin; Editing by Susan Fenton and Susan Thomas)